 I understand they came on strong the romance in the first part, but the lack of romance between them in the palace is just boring.
 It reminds me of Love Lost in Times.
 I came to watch the show to see a wonderful love story, not never-ending palace politics and concubine drama.
 An incredible original plot turned predictable… Why!!???

 Can we also talk about General Pei.
 I’ll be honest, I ship him with the princess.
 It’s unclear who he actually loves, but he’s the one who looks out for her and never really betrayed her.
 He didn’t use and love her at the start, – he really was a soldier doing his job.
 He is the most mature and understands reality and situation better than everyone.
 He is our rock!

 The big “reveal” that she learns her future husband killed her grandpa is just so lame – major let down.
 Once she regains her memories and they have the third big “reveal” .. well the magic would have worn off.

 I don’t know how this will end.
 I’ll treasure episode 1- 12.
-Hopefully there are redeeming episodes towards the end.
+Hopefully, there are redeeming episodes towards the end.
 Although with only 10 episodes left.
 It seems far too short to have a memorable final love.
-To me, it would be better to cut the palace drama and spent more time on the third part.
-But it is based on a novel, perhaps most of the story foes take place in the palace and slow regaining of memories, in that case the drama followed the original plot quite well.
+To me, it would be better to cut the palace drama and spent more time in the third part.
+But it is based on a novel, perhaps most of the story does take place in the palace and slow regaining of memories, in that case, the drama followed the original plot quite well.

 Who are the main characters?